yusufcodes/beginnerjavascript/readme.md

 #### While and Do ...
 While loops
 I know how these work but as a reference, this is the difference between the two:
 **While loops** assess the condition first before continuing in the code, whilst a **Do ...
 While** loop will assess the condition *after* running the code it is given.

+*NOTE:* End of this module reached.
+In Wes Bos' JavaScript30 course there are two days of 'Array Cardio' where I can practice everything learned in this module so far as well if needed.